BurntSushi/nakala/doc/SCRATCH.md

 One thing that I did think was novel was the use of advisory locks to discover stale readers (or merges that have been ungracefully killed).
-But alas, after coming up with this idea and looking to see how other embedded databases to deal with this, it does indeed seem that LMDB uses this technique.
+But alas, after coming up with this idea and looking to see how other embedded databases to deal with this, it does indeed seem that LMDB uses this same technique.
 (Although, curiously only on Unix and not Windows, even though I believe the technique should also work on Windows.)
+With that said, I still have never seen this technique explicitly discussed.
+But lots of things never are in this field, seemingly.
+Either it's just not commonly known, or more likely, everyone in the field thinks it's "obvious."
+(If you can't tell, I was greatly miffed by a lot of the elitist attitudes I came across in my research.)

 In general, this sort of information has been extremely difficult to find.
 In doing research, I read lots of code, comments, papers and mailing list posts.